BradleyCulley/bradleyculley.github.io/_posts/2021-broken-08-02-Bruce-Lee-and-lost-time.md

 <p>
     Lee's Daughter Shannon Lee once said "He did write poetry; he was really the consummate artist." -https://en.wikipedia.org/wiki/Bruce_Lee
     Lee acted in dozens of successful films, starting from early childhood.
-    In family life as well, he built peace and positivity as well.
+    In family life as well, he built peace and positivity.
     He was a great family man, well-remembered by his wife and children, for example.
 --TODO find sources for him being well-remembered by his wife, daughter, son, and/or any other family members that have spoken about the matter
 </p>